FOR IMMEDIATE RELEASE

 Contact: Kristin McCabe, Director, Communications and Marketing

-(June 17, 2019, Fairfax Station, VA) – The Association for Advancing Quality in Educator Preparation (AAQEP) has completed its first-ever quality assurance reviews, awarding full 7-year accreditation to the University of Maryland’s initial teacher preparation programs and the advanced programs in reading, school counseling, and school psychology.
+(July 8, 2020, Fairfax Station, VA) – The Association for Advancing Quality in Educator Preparation (AAQEP) has awarded full 7-year accreditation to the University of Maryland’s initial teacher preparation programs and the advanced programs in reading, school counseling, and school psychology.

 After reviewing the evidence collected through a process of self-study and peer review, the AAQEP Accreditation Commission issued the affirmative decisions at its June 23 meeting.
 The Commission found “compelling evidence” that the university’s programs meet all AAQEP standards.

 National accreditation assures the quality of professional preparation programs through a nongovernmental, nonregulatory process of self-study and peer review.
 This standards- and evidence-based process serves two broad aims: accountability and continuous improvement.
-In AAQEP’s system, which now has nearly 80 providers pursuing accreditation, the process is also designed to honor local context and foster innovation and collaboration among institutions.
+The AAQEP model is also designed to honor local context and foster innovation and collaboration among institutions.
 AAQEP currently has members in 22 states and territories with 120 educator preparation providers participating in the accreditation system.

-Founded in 2017, AAQEP is a membership association and quality assurance agency that provides accreditation services to all types of educator preparation providers.
-The organization promotes excellent, effective, and innovative educator preparation that is committed to evidence-based improvement and that enjoys a high degree of community engagement and public confidence.
+Founded in 2017, AAQEP is a membership association and quality assurance agency that provides accreditation services and formative support to all types of educator preparation providers.
+The organization promotes excellent, effective, and innovative educator preparation that is committed to evidence-based improvement in a collaborative professional environment.
 Visit aaqep.org for more information.